 In conclusion, do we recommend VPNArea?

 While the VPN is robust and safe in terms of there being no logging, secure encryption, a kill switch, and DNS leak protection, it is lacking in other areas.
-Customer support is spotty, and servers and download speeds are somewhat lacking.
+Servers and download speeds are somewhat lacking.

 Yes, they have all the bells and whistles when it comes to security, but so do many of the top VPNs we’ve reviewed – and they offer much more in terms of speed, security, and additional features.